Sisters of Mary of the Presentation: Expansion

 On September 11, 120 seriously wounded soldiers left Rennes for Broons.
-From 1914 to 1919 the Sisters in Broons treated 8,871 wounded, 803 tuberculosis patients, and 1004 traumatized soldiers.
-The Sisters in Saint-Brieuc, France treated over 1,311 sick and wounded.
-The Sisters in Dinan, France treated over 2,300 wounded from 1914 to 1916 (when the town was overrun by the German army).
-Seven Sisters in Reims, Belgium treated wounded in the besieged city.
-In September 1914 the hospital in Reims was evacuated due to heavy bombardment, Dr. Lardennois and the Sisters stayed behind to care for the wounded who could not be moved.
+From 1914 to 1919 the sisters in Broons treated 8,871 wounded, 803 tuberculosis patients, and 1004 traumatized soldiers.
+The sisters in Saint-Brieuc, France treated over 1,311 sick and wounded.
+The sisters in Dinan, France treated over 2,300 wounded from 1914 to 1916 (when the town was overrun by the German army).
+Seven sisters in Reims, Belgium treated wounded in the besieged city.
+In September 1914 the hospital in Reims was evacuated due to heavy bombardment, Dr. Lardennois and the sisters stayed behind to care for the wounded who could not be moved.
 The German army occupied the city but quickly retreated on losing the First Battle of the Marne, and resumed the bombardment of Reims; over the next few days much of the city was leveled.
-On October 8, Dr. Lardennois and the Sisters evacuated the remaining patients to Pargny.
+On October 8, Dr. Lardennois and the sisters evacuated the remaining patients to Pargny.

-In 1918, after the war had ended, sixteen of the Sisters serving in Broons were awarded the Medal of Honor of Epidemics by the French ministry.
-Many Sisters died while caring for victims of the war, one of whom was posthumously awarded the Relief of Wounded Soldiers by the French Red Cross.
-Six Sisters serving in Dinan were awarded the Gold Badge of Honor by the French Defence Health Service.
+In 1918, after the war had ended, sixteen of the sisters serving in Broons were awarded the Medal of Honor of Epidemics by the French ministry.
+Many sisters died while caring for victims of the war, one of whom was posthumously awarded the Relief of Wounded Soldiers by the French Red Cross.
+Six sisters serving in Dinan were awarded the Gold Badge of Honor by the French Defence Health Service.
 Dr. Lardennois was awarded the Croix de Guerre (Military Cross) and the Legion of Honour.
-One of the Sisters serving at Reims was posthumously awarded the Medal of French Gratitude.
+One of the sisters serving at Reims was posthumously awarded the Medal of French Gratitude.

-During the war the ownership of the Motherhouse had transferred to the French military, this enabled the Sisters to resume living at the Motherhouse despite still being under a decree of dissolution.
+During the war the ownership of the motherhouse had transferred to the French military, this enabled the sisters to resume living at the motherhouse despite still being under a decree of dissolution.
 On December 8, 1923, as a result of their service in the war, and with the support of Senator Léon Jenouvrier, the French government rescinded the decree of dissolution, restoring the legal standing of the Sisters of Mary of the Presentation in France.
-Some Sisters returned after the legal standing of the Motherhouse in Broons was reinstated, others made a home in their countries of exile.
-The Motherhouse in Broons remains the international headquarters of the Sisters of Mary of the Presentation.
+Some sisters returned after the legal standing of the motherhouse in Broons was reinstated, others made a home in their countries of exile.
+The motherhouse in Broons remains the international headquarters of the Sisters of Mary of the Presentation.

 Regions

+The motherhouse is in Broons, Côtes-du-Nord, France.